Contextual Stochastic Optimization for Omnichannel Multi-Courier Order Fulfillment Under Delivery Time Uncertainty: Case Study

-Figure \ref{fig:sensitivity_discount} illustrates the performance of C-SAA, C-RO-B, and C-RO-D under a series of different discount factors.
-As shown in Figure \ref{fig:sensitivity_discount_objVal}, C-SAA still consistently exhibits the lowest objective value across all discount factors, with C-RO-B comes next.
-As expected, all three methods exhibit lower objective values due to lower fulfillment costs as the discount factor increases (see Figure \ref{fig:sensitivity_discount_fulfillment_cost}).
+As expected, all three methods exhibit lower average objective values due to lower fulfillment costs as the discount factor increases (see Figure \ref{fig:sensitivity_discount_fulfillment_cost}).
 This aligns with the intuition that higher discounts encourage more cost-efficient fulfillment strategies.

-The decrease in both C-RO methods can be explained by their higher consolidation levels as the discount factors increases.
-C-RO methods have higher fulfillment costs, so they benefit more from discounts and capitalize on this opportunity.

-The trend in consolidation level for C-SAA is less straightforward.
-While it peaks at a discount factor of 0.25, the consolidation level remains lower than the baseline throughout.
-This suggests that, despite some consolidation opportunities, the C-SAA model does not exploit them to the same extent as the C-RO models.
-One possible explanation is that the benefits of consolidation in C-SAA might not be sufficient to outweigh the penalties associated with deviations.
-The peak at a discount factor of 0.25 could be an anomaly or indicative of specific conditions where consolidation was briefly more favorable, but overall, the model prioritizes minimizing deviation penalties over achieving higher consolidation.
+The relative decrease in fulfillment costs across the methods can be attributed to their higher consolidation levels as the discount factor increases, as shown in Figure \ref{fig:sensitivity_discount_consolidate_pct}.
+Notably, C-SAA-CLF responds most sharply, with its consolidation rate rising the most rapidly as the discount grows, which is consistent with its pronounced improvement in worst‑case objective performance.